macOS setup

 Instructions

-• Install and make sure it is up to date.
+• Install Docker and make sure it is up to date.

 • Clone the repo with git clone https://github.com/yalefox/poocho-messenger